On the consistency of supervised learning with missing values: Simulations

 \subsection{Consistency and learning curves}

 In the third experiment, we compare the methods of Section \ref{sec:setting} varying sample size to assess their asymptotic performances, on models \ref{model2}, \ref{model3} and \ref{model4}.
-We wish to compare the tree performance with respect to the Bayes risk.
-For each sample size (between 300 and $10^5$), we summarize 200 repetitions by their median and quartiles (as in the boxplots).
+We wish to compare the tree performance with respect to the Bayes loss.
+For each sample size (between 300 and $10^4$), we summarize 200 repetitions by their median and quartiles (as in the boxplots).
 Assuming MCAR, the Bayes estimator is the expectation of $Y$ conditionally to the observed values,

 It has an simple expression only if the joint distribution of $(\X,Y)$ is Gaussian.
-To compute an approximate Bayes rate for a nonlinear regression with Gaussian features, we apply joint Gaussian multiple imputation, as justified in Section \ref{sec:testtimeMI}, on a very large sample.
-For the third scenario with non-Gaussian features, we have not computed the Bayes rate.
+To compute an approximate Bayes loss for a nonlinear regression with Gaussian features, we apply joint Gaussian multiple imputation, as justified in Section \ref{sec:testtimeMI}, on a very large sample.
+For the third scenario with non-Gaussian features, we have not computed the Bayes loss.

 In linear settings, Figure \ref{fig:consistency} (left) shows that \textit{impute Gaussian} benefits from correlations between features and is the best-performing method; For decision trees and forests, mean imputation, MIA and surrogate splits are also consistent but with a slower convergence rate (we have not displayed conditional trees as they exhibit the same behaviour as rpart with surrogate splits).
 Adding the indicator matrix in the data changes almost nothing here, so we have not displayed the corresponding curves.
 For non-linear associations (Figure~\ref{fig:consistency}, middle and right), the benefit brought by Gaussian imputation over the others methods seems to carry over though it is less pronounced for random forests and boosting.
 For low-noise settings (Figure~\ref{fig:consistency}, right) MIA and mean imputation seem equivalent.
+Gaussian imputation is also the best method compared to mean imputation when using KNN or SVM.
+Note that SVM is not a local averaging method (in contrast to tree-based methods and nearest neighbors) and thus poor imputation may damage the predictive performances in the whole input space.
+On the contrary, imputed data points have only a local influence in tree-based methods and nearest neighbors, which may make them less sensitive to a bad imputation technique.